SRam3/Coffee_flavors_analyzer/README.md

 notebooks/data_analysis.ipynb
 ```
 This notebook contains the data analysis process, which includes data cleaning, data visualization, and data analysis.
 The data analysis process is divided into three sections:
-The first one is related to the data cleaning process, which includes the following steps:
+The first one is related to the data origin, which is from La Celia coffee farm.
+The second section is related to the data exploration, which is the process of analyzing the data to find patterns and relationships.
+The third section is related to the data analysis, which is the process of using the data to answer questions and solve problems.
+And finally, a conclusions resuming the main insights of the data analysis.